 10. Emerald Glamping, Co Offaly

-If you happen to be planning a hen party, you can not not book your stay with Emerald Glamping.
-With their quirky, unique, rooms and full-experience packages you can’t go wrong.
-You can choose weather you want a one-night or two-night stay, and some of the activities included are sing-a-long at campfires, disco-going, kayaking and archery.
+Although currently closed due to Covid, we have high hope that Emerald Glamping will be up and running again soon.
+So if you happen to be planning a hen party for 2022, you can not not book your stay with Emerald Glamping.
+With their quirky, unique rooms and full-experience packages, you can’t go wrong.
+You can choose whether you want a one-night or two-night stay, and some of the activities included are sing-a-long at campfires, disco-going, kayaking and archery.
 The venue can host parties of 15-30 hens, all the meals are included AND it’s BYOB, which is pretty great.

-On non-hen weekends, families and couples are welcome as well, and at most the site’s prettily decorated yurts and tents can sleep 18 people.
+On non-hen weekends, families and couples are welcome as well.
+The site’s prettily decorated yurts and tents can sleep 18 people.

 More info: Emerald Glamping